Do you have a fussy eater?

 - It is likely that one day, you’ll see the child pick up the food and try it of their own accord.
 If they don’t, that’s ok.
 Ask them gently to take a bite and continue to ask them questions about the food.

 - Turn the noise off – Extra noise can actually be quite overwhelming for children while they are eating.
-Turn the tv off, the music off or down low
+Turn the tv off, the music off and let the children concentrate on eating.

-- Don’t hover – Leave them alone to eat, don’t sit there watching their every move.
-That would make an adult nervous and cranky, let-alone a small child
+- Don’t hover – Just leave them alone to eat.
+Don’t sit there watching their every move.
+That would make an adult nervous and cranky, let-alone a small child.

 - Let them make mess – If you’re hovering while they eat and scolding each time they drop broccoli on the floor, or smear pumpkin in their hair, they are bound to become anxious at meal times.
 I certainly would if my husband was scolding, cranky and disappointed with me at each mouthful of my dinner

 - Relax – Children pick up on the tiniest bit of tension.
 Even when you’ve had a mega day at work, are busy trying to cook dinner, tidy up and help with homework (all at the same time of course), little one’s pick up on this.
 By the time you put dinner on the table, frazzled, they feel this too